usmanhalalit/pixie/README.md

+**This project is Not Actively Maintained but most of the features are fully working and there are no major security issues, I'm just not giving it much time.**

 # Pixie Query Builder [![Build Status](https://travis-ci.org/usmanhalalit/pixie.png?branch=master)](https://travis-ci.org/usmanhalalit/pixie)
 A lightweight, expressive, framework agnostic query builder for PHP it can also be referred as a Database Abstraction Layer.
 Pixie supports MySQL, SQLite and PostgreSQL and it takes care of query sanitization, table prefixing and many other things with a unified API.
 At least PHP 5.3 is required.